API Connector Add-On for Google Sheets

 Google's Tag Assistant plugin is an indispensable tool for troubleshooting various Google tags like Google Analytics, Google AdWords, and Google Tag Manager; just install and navigate to your site to enable checks for nearly 300 possible issues.
 This post will describe how to fix of one of the most common issues reported by this plugin: "Same web property ID is tracked twice."

 Same web property ID is tracked twice simply means that you have the Google Analytics tracking script on your page more than once, with the same tracking ID.
 This means every page load fires off two or more instances of the GA code, and will cause metrics like page views and bounce rate to be incorrect.
-Where are these multiple tracking scripts coming from?
-Read on:
+The most common reasons for this error are:

-Google Analytics provides a tracking code script that can be directly entered onto your website.
-Alternately, you can fire Google Analytics from within Google Tag Manager.
-Google Tag Manager is a container for other tags, so you should only use one of these implementation methods, and the tracking code should only be implemented once.
+In short, Google Analytics provides a tracking code script that can be directly placed on your website.
+Alternately, you can fire Google Analytics from within Google Tag Manager or various plugins.
+To avoid double-counting, you should use only one of these implementation methods, and the tracking code should only be implemented once.
 For tips on determining where exactly you've double-implemented the GA tracking code, read on.

 - Click the add-on icon in the Chrome toolbar to ensure that it says "GA Debug: ON"